noam-c/EDEn/data/README.md

 * **music** - Contains music played in the game.

-* **regions** - Contains map metadata that specifies layout and tilesets used by places that the player can visit in the game (cities, dungeons, etc.)
+* **regions** - Contains map metadata that specifies layout and tilesets used by places that the player can visit in the game (cities, dungeons, etc.).

 * **savegames** - Contains save files created by the player.